Understanding Appraisals

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the property is consistent with the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party makes sure the property is worth the amount being paid?
+This is where you meet the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from The Welter Appraisal Group will ensure, you as an interested party, are informed.

-To ascertain the true status of the property, it's our responsibility to first conduct a thorough inspection.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the condition a typical person would expect them to be.
-To ensure the stated size of the property has not been misrepresented and convey the layout of the home, the inspection often entails creating a sketch of the floorplan.
-Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the property.
+To determine an accurate status of the property, it's our duty to first complete a thorough inspection.
+We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are present and are in the condition a typical buyer would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the property.

-This is where we pull information on local building costs, labor rates and other factors to derive how much it would cost to replace the property being appraised.
-This estimate usually sets the maximum on what a property would sell for.
+Here, we analyze information on local construction costs, the cost of labor and other factors to ascertain how much it would cost to build a property similar to the one being appraised.
+This estimate commonly sets the maximum on what a property would sell for.
 The cost approach is also the least used method.

 Paired Sales Analysis

-Appraisers become very familiar with the neighborhoods in which they work.
-They innately understand the value of particular features to the people of that area.
-Then, the appraiser researches recent transactions in the neighborhood and finds properties which are 'comparable' to the home in question.
-Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+Appraisers become very familiar with the neighborhoods in which they appraise.
+They innately understand the value of specific features to the homeowners of that area.
+Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate at hand.
+By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - we may use an additional way of valuing real estate.
-In this situation, the amount of revenue the property generates is factored in with income produced by nearby properties to determine the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use a third approach to value.
+In this situation, the amount of revenue the property yields is factored in with income produced by comparable properties to give an indicator of the current value.

-Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
-It is important to note that while this amount is probably the strongest indication of what a house is worth, it probably will not be the price at which the property closes.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-The bottom line is, an appraiser from The Welter Appraisal Group will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+It is important to note that while the appraised value is probably the strongest indication of what a property is worth, it may not be the price at which the property closes.
+Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
+It all comes down to this, an appraiser from The Welter Appraisal Group will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.